jenschlot/IBM-Bluemix-DevOps-Documentation/features/index.md

 It's easy to link work items with GitHub code changes: use your existing tools to code, and manage your project with DevOps Services.
-You can reference a work item in the GitHub comments before you push code changes, and the work item is updated with the new commit.
+You can reference a work item in the GitHub comments before you push code changes, and the work item is updated with the new commit information.

 ![User interface](/features/images/GitIntegration.png)